zeyuyuan/frontend-templates/README.md

-# vite-ssr-template
+# Frontend Templates

+## current batch:vite-ssr

 This project is create with vite-plugin-ssr;
 ```
 npm init vite-plugin-ssr@latest
 ```